|

 apparently opportunistic predators and will readily take any prey

 species that is available.
-Commercial

 fisherman Joe Friscia captured an adult female White Shark in his